lapisrocks/LanguageAgentTreeSearch/README.md

 ![teaser](pics/teaser.png)

-Official implementation for paper [Language Agent Tree Search Unifies Reasoning Acting and Planing in Language Models](https://arxiv.org/abs/2310.04406) with code, prompts, model outputs.
+Official implementation for ICML 2024 paper [Language Agent Tree Search Unifies Reasoning Acting and Planing in Language Models](https://arxiv.org/abs/2310.04406) with code, prompts, model outputs.

 More can be found at our [project website](https://andyz245.github.io/LanguageAgentTreeSearch/) or [paper](https://arxiv.org/abs/2310.04406)